shawnscoding/reactjs-crontab/README.md

 // config 1-1-1-1-1-utc
 // the first number represent minute(s), can be 0-59. '*' means every minute
-// the second 1 represent hour(s) of a day, can be 0-23. '*' means every hour
+// the second number represent hour(s) of a day, can be 0-23. '*' means every hour
-// the third 1 represent dom(day of month), can be 1-31. '*' means everyday
+// the third number represent dom(day of month), can be 1-31. '*' means everyday
-// the forth 1 represent month, can be 1-12. '*' means every month
+// the forth number represent month, can be 1-12. '*' means every month
-// the forth 1 represent dow(day of week), can be 1-7.
+// the forth number represent dow(day of week), can be 1-7.
 1 is Monday, 2 is Tusday and so on. '*' means everyday
 // the 'utc' after fifth dash represent the timezone is set as utc.
 Unfortunately no other timezone is supported at the monent. but we're working hard to improve this. export default App
 ```